SpandanMozumder/Javascript-Games/README.md

-Games made with mainly javascript with minimal HTML and CSS as a way of learning the language.
+Basic games made with Javascript.
+Minimal HTML and CSS used.